babicmila/grades-rest/README.md

 REST API for Grades Management System

-- Implemented HTTP Methods with URL endpoints supporting HTTP requests for CRUD operations for grades, students, courses, etc.  Additionally, endpoints are available for retrieving the entire list of these entities.
-Each HTTP request triggers an accurate HTTP response code
+- Implemented HTTP Methods with URL endpoints supporting CRUD operations with grades, students, courses, etc. Additionally, endpoints are available for retrieving the entire entity lists.
+Each HTTP request triggers an accurate HTTP response code.

 - Designed Exception handling for specific Exception types, contributing to an 80% decrease in generic error messages and providing more informative responses.